8 tips to follow if you're trapped in a crushing crowd

 Leave as soon as you sense the crowd getting too dense

-If you start feeling uncomfortable but you still have time and some freedom of movement — then just go away.
+If you start feeling uncomfortable, but you still have time and some freedom of movement — then just go away.
 It's something that people don't have in mind.
-They're like, 'Oh, I don't feel good, but the concert is nice, so I'm going to just keep pushing and go towards the concert.'
+They're like, "Oh, I don't feel good, but the concert is nice, so I'm going to just keep pushing and go toward the concert."

 No, don't do that.
 If you feel bad, it means that really it's dangerous.
 Just move away and keep yourself safe.